-The CSM Course is a self-paced online course that takes 15-100 hours to complete, and builds all aspects of High Performance.
+The CSM Course is a self-paced online course that takes 15-100 hours to complete, and builds the skills of High Performance & Lifelong Learning.

 The CSM Course has the widest range of use of any single course.
 The same CSM Course is used by:

-The reason that CSM can serve such a diverse group of people is that while different people need different academic and job-specific skills, CSM's High Performance skills are of universal value.
+The reason that CSM can serve such a diverse group of people is that while different people need different academic and job-specific skills, CSM's High Performance & Lifelong Learning skills are of universal value.

 "CSM definitely helped with confidence in learning and not being afraid to learn something new/something you could never figure out.
 I've never been more motivated to learn."